uga-libraries/web-archiving/take_down_policy.md

 4. If the request is approved, the department head notifies the administrator of the UGA Libraries Archive-It account (Head of Digital Stewardship, Adriane Hanson) and the staff member in their department responsible for web archiving.

-    The account administrator submits a request to the Internet Archive to remove all access to the content from the site.
+    * The account administrator submits a request to the Internet Archive to remove all access to the content from the site.
 This typically takes 24 hours to take effect.

+    * The staff member:

+        * Adds a restriction note to any copies in the preservation system (ARCHive) and downloads and adds the most recent crawl of the site if not yet in ARCHive.
+Access can be provided after copyright ends.

-    The staff member updates any online description of the web content to indicate that it has been removed at the request of the copyright holder, adds a restriction note to the content in the preservation system, and adds a note to any internal collection management documentation.
+        * Updates any online description of the web content to indicate that it has been removed at the request of the copyright holder.

+        * Adds a note to any internal collection management documentation.

 5. A copy of all correspondence between the UGA Libraries and the requester is kept in the department's permanent records, regardless of if the request is approved or denied.